3246251196/adtools_testing/README.md

 and a script (without executable permissions) named "run_all.script" which can be invoked with "execute run_all.script" on the AmigaOne machine.
 "run_all.script" will finalise the unpacking of the tests and automatically invoke "user.script" on each test case variant.
-By default, the actions of the "user.script" are commented out but this can be modified.
+By default, the "user.script" will execute each test variant.
+Be aware that testing incurs the risk of crashing your machine!
 Each variant is standalone and for each test there are 4 variants; 2 variants of c library version (newlib and clib2) and 2 variants of link type (dynamic and static).
 In the case of Shared Object creation, the test framework will copy any necessary SO files into the directory for that variant.
 The ELF.LIBRARY will load local SO files in preference.
 For each executable binary, if the required Shared Object cannot be found in either the current test directory or the installed location of the ADTOOLS cross compiler, no warning will be issued.
 No Amiga Shared Libraries are sought and added to the LHA for that test variant; instead, it is expected that those Shared Libraries will exist on the AmigaOne machine invoking the test.
+The only exception to this is "clib2.library"; in the case that the build is using the experimental CLIB2 branch and that branch uses the shared library version of CLIB2 then then test framework shall also add the "clib2.library" to the final LHA file, "\<PREFIX>adt_tests.lha" and the "user.script" will perform some changes to your Amiga's LIBS: assign JUST when performing the test.
+It will then put back the original value of your LIBS: assign.
+This means that for tests that use such a CLIB2 version, you do not need to worry about manually copying over the necessary "clib2.library" into your LIBS: assign.

 The script named "run_*.script" executes the test executable, records the STDOUT and STDERR, compares STDOUT to an expected set of